dgroomes/poetry-playground/README.md

 >
 > -- <cite>https://python-poetry.org</cite>

-**NOTE**: This project was developed on macOS and for my own personal use.
+**NOTE**: This project was developed on macOS.
+It is designed for my own personal use.

 ## Overview